 At the same time, the staff has the difficult task of providing as nurturing and as comfortable an environment as possible in an intensive-care setting.

 Neonatologists are Pediatricians who have done additional training of 2-3 years to specialize in the care of premature and ill newborns.
-There are four full-time Neonatologists at Cape Fear Valley Medical Center who care for infants in the NICU.
+There are full-time Neonatologists at Cape Fear Valley Medical Center who care for infants in the NICU.
 These Neonatologists are board-certified, indicating that they have completed approved training programs and passed the certifying examinations.

 Neonatal Nurse Practitioners are "physician extenders" who are very experienced and provide day-to-day care of the sick and convalescing infants.

 Respiratory Therapists assist in the management of newborn breathing problems.
 NICU Nurses are a special group of nurses trained to care for critically ill infants and their families.